Research & Policy

 “Your meals saved my life.”

-For nearly three decades, we’ve heard these words many times from grateful clients who believe the meals they received from Project Angel Heart were one of the reasons they were able to successfully manage their life-threatening diagnosis.
+For three decades, we’ve heard these words many times from grateful clients who believe the meals they received from Project Angel Heart were one of the reasons they were able to successfully manage their life-threatening diagnosis.
 Health care providers, too, have shared stories about patients whose blood work or symptoms improved once they began receiving deliveries of medically tailored meals.

 Stories from Project Angel Heart clients, family members, caregivers, and health care providers, coupled with favorable program outcomes from clients, have long led us to believe that home-delivered, medically tailored meals lead to improved health and decreased health care costs for meal recipients.
 Now, we have data that confirms it.